R/Estimator.R

 object with length 0.

-: The estimated
+propensity_scores: The estimated

 propensity scores for each cluster.

-: The treatment model
+model: The treatment model

 object.

-: The full formula argument provided, after
+formula: The full formula argument provided, after

-coercion to a Formula
+coercion to a Formula object

 These estimators are based on inverse probability-weighting by the propensity score for treatment (IPW) to estimate causal effects of counterfactual policies of interest (i.e., "policy effects") when clustered interference is assumed.
 The policies of interest correspond to counterfactual scenarios in which treatment may be correlated within clusters.